Want to build a bamboo house or shelter? Whether for leisure or for insights, this building guide with tips will help for sure!

 After the roof frame is done, add the outer layer of the roof.
 Depending on the materials available, the outer layer of the roof can be made from thatch, tree barks, slate, sheet metal, tarp, etc.

-This video from Survival Instinct will show you two ways to build a bamboo house with only a machete, plus other survival tips in a tropical rainforest:
+Watch this video by Survival Instinct on how to build a bamboo house with only a machete, plus other survival tips in a tropical rainforest:

 A bamboo house is just one of the many types of survival shelters you can build.
 But, practice making one in your backyard anyway.

 Do you have any other ideas on how to make a bamboo house?
-Please add them in the comments below!
+Let us know in the comments section below!

 - 17 Ways To Keep Your House Cool During The Summer